prankard/testdocs/docs/features/Commands.md

 dispatcher.Dispatch(new EventClass(EventClass.Type.ACTION_1));
 ```

-It's good to know that you can also invoke a command with the [DirectCommandMap TODO:LINK](./link.md) or if you don't like events with the [Signals TODO:EXTENSION](./link) extension instead.
+It's good to know that you can also invoke a command with the [DirectCommandMap](../../src/robotlegs/bender/extensions/directCommandMap/readme.md) or if you don't like events with the [Signals TODO:EXTENSION](./link) extension instead.

 Getting data in the command